Morgan Stanley shares rise on earnings beat

 ADVERTISEMENT

+Net revenue rose 6.6 percent to $9.5 billion versus the average estimate of $9.09 billion.

+Through Tuesday's close, Morgan Stanley's shares had risen about 6.8 percent this year, compared with an 4.2 percent rise in KBW Bank index.

-(Reporting by Sruthi Shankar in Bengaluru and Olivia Oran in New York)
+(Reporting by Sruthi Shankar in Bengaluru and Olivia Oran in New York; Editing by Saumyadeb Chakrabarty)